estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 :::info
 These setup instructions are PostgreSQL instances you manage yourself.
-If you use a cloud-based managed service for your database, different setup steps are required.
+If you use a cloud-based managed service for your database, different setup steps may be required.

 Instructions for setup on Amazon RDS can be found [below](#setup-postgresql-on-amazon-rds).
-If you use a different managed service, contact [Estuary support](mailto:support@estuary.dev).
+If you use a different managed service and the standard steps don't work as expected, contact [Estuary support](mailto:support@estuary.dev).
 :::